Best Hiking Skirts and Dresses of 2026

 While Icebreaker markets this short as a hiking dress, I found I preferred other options that had more pockets or had a longer length for hiking.
 Instead, I enjoyed the Active Skort for walks, easy runs, and lounging and casual wear.
 Of course, it will still work for hiking too!
 That just wasn’t my preference.
 Regardless of what you wear it for, the Icebreaker 125 Cool-Lite Active Skort is the most comfortable of all the dresses, skirts, and skorts we tested.

-Best for thru-hiking: Jolly Gear Triple Crown Button Down Sun Dress
+Best UPF Hiking Dress: Jolly Gear Triple Crown Button Down Sun Dress

 Material: 86% polyester, 14% Spandex